SSLTunezz/Teaching-a-robotic-arm-maths/README.md

+VIEW THE README RAW TRUST ME IT KNLY MAKES SENSE THEN

 THE README THUS FAR:
 The goal of this project is to calculate the inverse kinematics movement of a robot with 2 joins as simply as possible with only high school trig.